TranDanh1122/TranDanh1122/README.md

-# 👋 Hi there, I'm Trần Thành Danh (not Tran Thanh Danh!!!!)!
+# 👋 Hi there, I'm Trần Thành Danh (not Tran Thanh Danh!!!! - If you are not Vietnamese or do not consider yourself Vietnamese, you may mispronounce words, but please write correctly.
+Show some respect for my nation's language)!

 🚀 **Fresher Frontend Developer** passionate about modern web technologies